-- SDG&E's draft 2021 RPS Plan is approved with modifications related to sections addressing the legislative impacts on SDG&E's RPS procurement planning and its risk assessment related to compliance planning. - SDG&E is directed to ensure its RNS and Project Development Status Update spreadsheets are aligned in its Final 2021 RPS Plan and to provide a more comprehensive discussion about its risk assessment and whether projects in development impact its compliance risk. - SDG&E is authorized to have the option to hold an RPS procurement solicitation in the 2021 RPS Plan cycle but is required to identify a volumetric cap on the amount of new eligible renewable resources it intends to procure, based on its evaluation of the impacts of recent legislation and Commission decisions on its RPS position. - SDG&E's REC Sales Framework provided in Appendix 13 of its 2021 Draft RPS Plan is approved.
+- SDG&E's draft 2021 RPS Plan is approved with modifications related to sections addressing any impacts recent legislative and Commission directives may have on SDG&E's RPS procurement planning and its risk assessment related to compliance planning. - SDG&E is directed to ensure its RNS and Project Development Status Update spreadsheets are aligned in its Final 2021 RPS Plan and to provide a more comprehensive discussion about its risk assessment and whether projects in development impact its compliance risk. - SDG&E is authorized to have the option to hold an RPS procurement solicitation in the 2021 RPS Plan cycle but is required to identify a volumetric cap on the amount of new eligible renewable resources it intends to procure, based on its evaluation of the impacts of recent legislation and Commission decisions on its RPS position. - SDG&E's REC Sales Framework provided in Appendix 13 of its 2021 Draft RPS Plan is approved.